Role of the GSDC

 The GSDC's role is to coordinate and support endeavours that build the economy and promote growth in the Great Southern region of Western Australia.
 The GSDC works with the public, private and not-for-profit sectors.

-A nine-member Board of Management leads the GSDC, setting strategic directions in pursuit of the Great Southern’s vision to be recognised internationally as a natural choice for opportunity and lifestyle.
+A seven-member Board of Management leads the GSDC, setting strategic directions in pursuit of the Great Southern’s vision to be recognised internationally as a natural choice for opportunity and lifestyle.

 Core functions identified by the Board include undertaking regional planning and appropriate projects, advising the State Government and providing a link to the Government on key issues and policies that impact the region.